gchq/stroom/ROADMAP.md

 ## Elastic search integration
 Elastic search can be used for indexing data.
 Data can be sent to an elastic index via a pipeline element and an elastic index can be queried from a Stroom dashboard.

-## API keys for third party clients
-Anyone wishing to make use of the data exposed by Stroom's services can request an API key.
-This key acts as a password for their own applications.
-It allows administrators to secure and manage access to Stroom's data.

 # v7.0